appl-team/appl/docs/tutorials/6_prompt_coding.md

     Alternatively, but not recommended, you can define classes as follows:
     `InputReq = define("Input Requirement")` and `OutputReq = define("Output Requirement")`.
     But then VSCode cannot recognize it as a class.
-2. Complete the input requirement with a description.
+2. Instantiate the input requirement with a description.
-3. Complete the output requirement with a description.
+3. Instantiate the output requirement with a description.
 4. The naming can be used to distinguish:
     - variable naming (e.g. language): the dynamic input.
     - class naming (e.g. InputReq): the reference to the concept.
-5. The returned prompt will be formatted using the compositor.
-6. Create an empty line regardless of other compositors.

 The result of `get_prompt("sum", "Python")` will be:
 ```md